TechHog8984/Hide-Instance/README.md

 # Hide-Instance
 ## What is Hide-Instance?
-Hide-Instance is a script I made which can hide an Instance (also referred to as an object) preventing the game from accessing said Instance.
-### This is significantly better than using syn.protect_gui (failed ~9 checks I used while testing, while this script bypasses all of them (more info can be found [here](/CHECKSINFO.md)).
+Hide-Instance is a script I made which can hide an Instance (also referred to as an object) preventing the game from accessing said Instance.<br>### This is significantly better than using syn.protect_gui (failed ~9 checks I used while testing, while this script bypasses all of them (more info can be found [here](/CHECKSINFO.md)).

 # Script:
 - [source](/script/HideObject.lua)<br>^[\(raw\)](https://raw.githubusercontent.com/TechHog8984/Hide-Instance/main/script/HideObject.lua)